toliaqat/xenon-wiki/QueryTaskService.md

 ### Document Kinds

 The   `documentKind`  is   the   same  as   when   creating  the   task:
-`com:vmware:dcp:services:common:QueryTask`.
+`com:vmware:xenon:services:common:QueryTask`.
 In   the  case  of   a  GET response, the `taskInfo.stage` will either  be FINISHED or FAILED, there is  no  need to  poll  even  if  `isDirect`  was `false`  when  creating the  query  task.
 A  `nextPageLink`  field  will  be  included  in  GET